 The best online courses incorporate multiple ways of delivering your course material.
 It’s a concept that educators call “universal design,” and it means that you can get your information via text, audio, and video.
 Before you enroll in a school, ask whether the school’s learning management system, which is the computer application that delivers your online courses, incorporates universal design.
 Some universal design-friendly learning management systems include Blackboard, Moodle, and Desire2Learn.

 The Americans With Disabilities Act (ADA) requires all universities to make their online classes accessible to everyone regardless of disability.
 Unfortunately, there’s not a lot of guidance telling universities what they’re required to do, which means that you have to spell out your requirements to your professors.
 If you need note-taking tools or special software, be ready to advocate for yourself.
 Tell the university exactly what you need, and be persistent until your teachers accommodate you.

 Online degrees offer so much flexibility when you’re working and going to school.
 However, it’s tough to get the same one-on-one assistance that you receive when you’re on-campus.
 Look for tutors or other support services in the town where you live.

 7. Get Some Distance From Your Parents

 Your parents have been instrumental in supporting your education.
 They probably helped you to get special education services when you were young, and they advocated for you through high school.
-However, once you start your online degree program, you’re responsible for your academic needs.
+However, once you start your online degree program such as the one offered at Distance Learning Centre, you’re responsible for your academic needs.
 Avoid asking your parents to contact professors or other university personnel on your behalf.
 Also, if needed, have a respectful but frank conversation with them about respecting your independence.

 8. Believe in Yourself